 On 24 February 2022, Russia commenced large-scale military action against Ukraine.
-In response to this action, the West has moved to impose broad-based sanctions (including asset-freeze / blocking sanctions) targeting Russia, including but not limited to major Russian banks, the Russian Central Bank, certain other companies, Russian parliament members and certain members of the Russian elite and their families, but also banning primary / secondary trading of sovereign debt and other select securities as well as announced to disconnect select Russian banks from the Society for Worldwide Interbank Financial Telecommunication ("SWIFT").
-It is possible that additional sanctions may be imposed, including additional or new asset-freeze / blocking sanctions of individuals ("SDNs") or companies (including further systemically important corporates and banks), prohibition of conversion of RUB, e.g., into USD, EUR or GBP, and disconnection of Russia from SWIFT.
-Sanctions are subject to rapid change and it is also possible that new direct or indirect secondary sanctions could be imposed by the United States or other jurisdictions without warning as a result of developments.
-Considering the sanctions announced in the wake of 24 February 2022, Deutsche Bank is looking at an unprecedented amount of sanctions measures, not all of which are fully aligned across jurisdictions and therefore further increase operational complexity and risk of making errors in managing dayto-day business activities within the rapidly evolving sanctions environment.
+This war in Ukraine has led countries to impose broad-based sanctions on Russia, including but not limited to major Russian banks, the Russian Central Bank, key corporates, Russian parliament members and members of the Russian elite (oligarchs, diplomats) and their families.
+The sanctions have also banned primary and / or secondary trading of sovereign debt and other selected securities as well as disconnection of certain Russian banks from the Society for Worldwide Interbank Financial Telecommunication ("SWIFT").
+The U.S. has imposed sanctions on imports of Russian-origin oil, gas and coal (including related products) and also banned new investments by U.S. persons into Russia.
+Trading in Russian securities has been also limited by the EU sanctions against the Russian National Securities Depositary.
+The EU also announced a ban on Russian oil, coal and other solid fuel imports, restricting access to EU ports for Russia registered vessels and further export and import bans.
+The sanctions' environment remains uncertain, subject to rapid change and it is possible that new direct or indirect secondary sanctions could be imposed at short notice as a result of ongoing developments.
+Considering the sanctions announced in the wake of 24 February 2022, Deutsche Bank is looking at an unprecedented amount of sanctions measures, not all of which are fully aligned across jurisdictions and therefore further increase operational complexity and risk of making errors in managing day-to-day business activities within the rapidly evolving sanctions environment.
 Generally, enhanced Russia sanctions result in further increased complexity of Deutsche Bank's control environment and, the more clients are impacted, the more challenging it could be to completely wind-down cases within the timeframe provided by licenses or authorizations.
 New sanctions as well as countermeasures by the Russian government could also result in differences between the local application / implementation of relevant requirements by Deutsche Bank Moscow and the Deutsche Bank Group (as Deutsche Bank Moscow would have to adhere to local law).
 Subsequently, this would create conflict of law situations and certain exemptions would have to be applied.
-Furthermore, Deutsche Bank is utilizing inhouse technology resources in Russia, which contribute to the development of a number of the Bank's critical applications.
+Furthermore, Deutsche Bank is utilizing inhouse technology resources in Russia, which contribute to the development of a number of Deutsche Bank's critical applications.
 Deutsche Bank is subject to the risk that its ability to utilize these technology resources could be impaired or lost, for instance due to sanctions from the West, Russian state-initiated actions or management actions.
 The heightened risk of sanctions, including Russian countermeasures, has been considered in Deutsche Bank's portfolio strategy.
 Deutsche Bank is monitoring the developments closely and utilising dedicated governance structures including global and regional crisis management as and when required.
 Deutsche Bank has also seen increased cyber-attacks, which may pose direct and indirect risks to it.
 The downside impact of the ongoing situation concerning Ukraine, from both a financial and non-financial risk perspective will depend on how the current crisis will unfold further and may impact Deutsche Bank's ability to meet its stated targets.
 The regulatory environment or other restrictions including sanctions imposed may result in Deutsche Bank's business activities related to Russia becoming unviable or that Deutsche Bank loses control over its assets.
 Despite the business continuity and crisis management policies currently in place, the conflict also poses challenges related to personnel as well as loss of business continuity, which may disrupt Deutsche Bank's business and lead to material losses.